 I first looked at the back cover to get an idea of what the book is about.
-And it was whether a mother could grant an enemy’s wish if that would help save someone she loved?
+And it was whether a mother could grant an enemy’s wish if that would help save someone she loved.
 That is how I interpreted it.
-This story is about a killer and a developing relation with the mother of the victim.
+This story is about a killer and a developing relationship with the mother of the victim.

 I enjoy stories that involve magic and sorcery.
 Even those that blend science and the supernatural.
 I do have a problem with stories I feel critique or make fun of a religion.
 Christianity, Catholicism in particular, is fair game.
 Which I understand given the many problems the catholic church has had.
 It just makes the book a little harder to read.